Kenobi-Knobs/task-manager-api/README.md

 This API is built using Nest.js, a progressive Node.js framework for building efficient, scalable, and maintainable server-side applications.
 Nest.js provides a solid foundation for developing robust and modular applications, making it an ideal choice for projects like the Task Manager API.

+## Documentation
+The documentation for the Task Manager API is implemented with Swagger API and can be accessed at `localhost:3000/api`.

 ## Installation

 ```bash